-- (Step5) The MRTD manufacturer (i) creates the MRTD application (create MF and LDS) and (ii) equips the chips with pre-personalization Data. - (Activation) AKIS GEZGIN\I is activated in this phase.
+- If necessary the IC manufacturer adds the parts of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM). - (Step4) The MRTD manufacturer combines the IC with hardware for the contactless interface in the passport book/card. - (Step5) The MRTD manufacturer (i) creates the MRTD application (create MF and LDS) and (ii) equips the chips with pre-personalization Data. - (Activation) AKIS GEZGIN\N is activated in this phase.
 Initialization key and personalization key are loaded in this step.
 The TOE accepts only PERFORM SECURITY OPERATION (PSO) command, the activation command and some other commands that provide very limited information about itself in this phase.
 Before the activation command, activation agent is to transfer activation public key, in the same session, to the TOE via PSO: VERIFY CERTIFICATE command.
-Managed by activation agent, this phase is ended by activation operation in which a 2048 bit cryptogram created using activation private key is sent to the TOE via EXCHANGE CHALLENGE command.
+Managed by activation agent, this phase is ended by activation operation in which a cryptogram is sent to the TOE via EXCHANGE CHALLENGE command.
 If the cryptogram is verified successfully, activation is completed and composite TOE (card) becomes ready for initialization. - (Initialization) After successful authentication of initialization key, another successful authentication is needed to complete this step.
 File structure is created during this step. - The pre-personalized MRTD together with the IC Identifier is securely delivered from the MRTD manufacturer to the Personalization Agent.
 The MRTD manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.